matthias-mayr/Cartesian-Impedance-Controller/README.md

 ### Configuration file
 When using the controller it is a good practice to describe the parameters in a `YAML` file and load it.
 Usually this is already done by your robot setup - e.g. for [iiwa_ros](https://github.com/epfl-lasa/iiwa_ros/) that is [here](https://github.com/epfl-lasa/iiwa_ros/blob/master/iiwa_control/config/iiwa_control.yaml).
-Here is a template that can be adapted:
+Here is a template of what needs to be in that YAML file that can be adapted:
 ```YAML
 CartesianImpedance_trajectory_controller:
   type: cartesian_impedance_controller/CartesianImpedanceController